ClusterHQ/flocker/CONTRIBUTING.rst

      $ vagrant up
      $ vagrant ssh

-* If you prefer developing on Ubuntu, you will need libssql-dev and libffi-dev packages to run tests.
+* If you prefer developing on Ubuntu, you will need libssl-dev and libffi-dev packages to run tests.
 If missing these packages, please install by running:

   .. code-block:: console